hilton/hilton.github.com/blog/_posts/2020-06-03-time-zone-compromises.md

 Time zones live in a deep rabbit hole that none of us want to (or should) go all the way down.
 Product designers who do discover so much complexity that no software ever completely _solves_ them.
 Instead, we choose which compromises to make.
-Indeed, total support for time zones would be one kind of compromise: a product that’s too complex for all but specialists.
+Indeed, total support for time zones would represent one kind of compromise: a product whose complexity means that only specialists can use it.

 ## Design decisions and feature toggles